Variational Nested Dropout: Experiments

 \textbf{Evaluation metrics.} For the evaluation, we test accuracy, uncertainty calibration, and out-of-domain (OOD) detection.
-Calibration performance is measured with the expected calibration error~\cite{guo2017calibration} (ECE), which is the expected difference between the average confidence and accuracy.
-OOD performance is measured with the area under the precision-recall curve (AUPR) \cite{boyd2013area, hendrycks2016baseline, lakshminarayanan2017simple} (see Appx.~3.3 for AUROC curves).
+Calibration performance is measured with the expected calibration error~\cite{guo2017calibration} (ECE), which is the expected difference between the average confidence and accuracy. \yedit{The OOD detection performance is evaluated on the SVHN dataset.} OOD performance is measured with the area under the precision-recall curve (AUPR) \cite{boyd2013area, hendrycks2016baseline, lakshminarayanan2017simple} (see Appendix~\ref{ap-exp-ood} for AUROC curves).
 If we take the OOD class as positive, precision is the fraction of detected OOD data that are true OOD, while recall is the fraction of true OOD data that are successfully detected.
 Note that a better model will have higher accuracy and OOD AUPR, and lower calibration ECE.
 As the sampling and collection of batch-norm statistics are stochastic, we repeat each trial 3 times and report the average results.